ulfschneider/ulfschneider.github.io/README.md

 * *post* is for blog posts
 * *tweets* is for a page to display the twitter timeline of the user who is specified in the _config.yml by twitter_username.

-**title:** A text string
+**title:** notitle|A text string
 The title of a page or a post.
 Any page with a title will appear  in the top navigation.
 Any post of layout type *post* and a value in title will appear on the *blog* page.
 And any *post* of layout-type *gallery* or *image* will also appear in the navigation structure.
+A value of *notitle* will hide the display of the title.

 **subtitle:** A text string